1. Water Damage

 • Use more of the plastic sheets and absorbent paper beneath it.

-• Stand the book up and fan it, using the air movers and fans and let dry.
+• Stand the book up, fan it, and let it dry with the air movers and fans.

 Never underestimate the power of thoroughness.
-If you are very thorough and diligent, you will be able to restore even the wettest book without much wrinkling or bleeding ink.
-However, if you take too long, a book will not be able to be restored.
-Mold will grow between the covers and it will be ruined.
+You can restore even the wettest book thoroughly and diligently without much wrinkling or bleeding ink.
+However, a book cannot be restored if you take too long.
+Mold will grow between the covers, and it will be ruined.
 Books can be incredibly heavy, though.
 Never put yourself in danger to save a possession!

 Restore Water Damaged Photos

 Sometimes, our photographs are all we want after a disaster.
 These glimpses into the past can strike fond memories of family and fun.
-It can be so saddening to find that your pictures may have gotten wet from something, whether it’s humidity, a flood, or any sort of disaster.
-It can be a big loss, but thankfully, photos are restorable to a point.
+It can be saddening to find that your pictures may have gotten wet from something, whether it’s humidity, a flood, or any disaster.
+It can be a big loss, but the photos are restorable.

-Water damage usually comes in the form of dirt and grime on the photos.
-Luckily, technological advancement has proven that photographs are a lot sturdier than they were before.
+Water damage usually comes in dirt and grime on the photos.
+Luckily, technological advancement has proven that photographs are much sturdier than before.
 Whenever a photograph is damaged by water, there is still a chance to save it.
-As always, you must work quickly, otherwise the photographs can get ruined by sticking to other things.
+As always, you must work quickly.
+Otherwise, the photographs can get ruined by sticking to other things.

-Funnily enough, water is a photograph’s best friend whenever it comes to restoring them.
-Make sure they don’t dry to the surfaces they’re pressed against and treat them very gently.
+Funnily enough, water is a photograph’s best friend when restoring them.
+Ensure they don’t dry to the surfaces they’re pressed against, and treat them gently.
 If they dry to surfaces, the emulsion could peel away when taking the photos away.
 Put your photos in cold, clean water and let them sit there.
 Leaving them there is fine until you get to each one individually.

-• After they have been in the cold water for a bit, use a sponge or cotton ball to gently dab away any impurities from the photos.
+• After they have been in the cold water, use a sponge or cotton ball to dab away any impurities from the photos gently.

 • If the photos curl after drying, all you have to do is use the sponge or cotton ball and wet the back of the photo.
 Place the photo between two pieces of acid-free paper and set something flat and heavy atop it.